securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ![Accept Umbrella Terms and Conditions](/img/accept-terms.png)

 A popup appears asking you to download more content.
-Umbrella has lots of lessons and contents, some of which needs to be downloaded so that they work offline.
+Umbrella has lots of lessons and contents, some of which need to be downloaded so that they work offline.
 Tap **OK** to download more content.

 ![Download additional content](/img/download-more-content.png)

-After the content is done downloading, choose what security guide you need most, or explore on your own, if you prefer.
+After the content is done downloading, choose what security guide you need most, or explore on your own if you prefer.

 ![Download additional content](/img/what-do-you-need-most.png)